DBMaestroDev/example-ado-pipelines/README.md

 Then **restart the Azure Pipelines agent service** (or reboot the machine).
 Windows services capture `PATH` at the time they start, so the agent won't see the newly-installed `az` executable until it's restarted — running `az --version` in a fresh terminal isn't enough to confirm the agent itself can see it.

-## 8. Create the ADO pipeline definition
+## 6. Create the ADO pipeline definitions

-*(Already done if you set up an earlier version of this pipeline — this step only applies the first time, or if you need to recreate it after moving repos.)*
+*(Already done if you set up an earlier version of this pipeline — this step only applies the first time, or if you need to recreate one after moving repos.)*

 1. Go to Pipelines → New Pipeline.
 2. Choose GitHub, then select the DBMaestroDev / example-ado-source-control repository (using the existing "GitHub using Azure Pipelines app" connection).
 3. Point it at `source-control-workflow.yml`.
 4. Save.

-This creates the orchestrator pipeline in the same `dbmsc`/`Example` project as pipelines 59 and 60.
+This creates the source-control orchestrator pipeline in the same `dbmsc`/`Example` project as pipelines 59 and 60.

-Repeat the same steps for `ad-hoc-workflow.yml` (same repository, same connection) to create the second, separate trigger pipeline that the ad-hoc workflow needs (section 14) — it's a different pipeline definition from this one, since each YAML file gets its own definition when pointed to from Pipelines → New Pipeline.
+Repeat the same steps for `ad-hoc-workflow.yml` (same repository, same connection) to create the second, separate trigger pipeline — it's a different pipeline definition from the first, since each YAML file gets its own definition when pointed to from Pipelines → New Pipeline.

+`example-ado-pipelines` itself never gets a pipeline definition — it holds shared templates (`azure-devops/templates/`) and the downstream pipeline definitions (59/60/62's YAML), none of which are self-triggered; they're only reached via `extends:` or queued via `az pipelines run`.

-## 9. Grant permissions to queue the build and upgrade pipelines (59 and 60 in this example)
+## 7. Grant permissions to queue the build and upgrade pipelines (59, 60, and 62 in this example)

-The orchestrator runs as the project's build service identity (e.g. `Example Build Service (dbmsc)` — the exact name follows the pattern `<project> Build Service (<org>)`), which needs explicit rights on both target pipelines to queue them with custom parameters.
+The orchestrators run as the project's build service identity (e.g. `Example Build Service (dbmsc)` — the exact name follows the pattern `<project> Build Service (<org>)`), which needs explicit rights on every pipeline they queue with custom parameters.
 Without this, runs fail with `TF215106` access-denied errors.

-Repeat for **each** of pipeline 59 (Build and Precheck Package - Source Control), pipeline 60 (Upgrade Environment), and pipeline 62 (Build with Git Change Detection, section 14) — every pipeline any orchestrator queues via `az pipelines run` needs this, regardless of which orchestrator queues it:
+Repeat for **each** of pipeline 59 (Build and Precheck Package - Source Control), pipeline 60 (Upgrade Environment), and pipeline 62 (Build with Git Change Detection) — every pipeline either orchestrator queues via `az pipelines run` needs this, regardless of which orchestrator queues it:

 1. Open the pipeline in the ADO UI.
 2. Open the "⋮" (more actions) menu → **Security**.